tel: +48 888 99 98 98

 In addition to immense power, neodymium magnets have the following advantages:

-• Key role in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical apparatus or other advanced devices.
+• Key role in the industry of new technologies – are utilized in HDD drives, electric motors, medical equipment or very highly developed apparatuses.

 Disadvantages of neodymium magnets: